 AI-based chatbots enable HRs to invite candidates individually or also provides the functionality to handle bulk candidate data.
 Additionally, bots allow you to customize the e-mails as per different job roles and candidates.
 Chatbots are evolving in a manner that they can easily handle bulk information, thus reducing a lot of manual hassle.

 Chatbots offer a great candidate experience due to their ease of use.
 Since they are mobile-friendly, candidates can talk to the bot on-the-go.
 The two-way conversation allows candidates to resolve their queries too.
 Responses are auto-saved which means applicants can pause the conversation and resume from where they left.

 Data gets updated on the platform in real-time as the conversation continues.
 HRs can access this data on a neat dashboard where the date and time of messages and the transcript of the conversation is available.
 HRs can now filter candidates based on their responses.

 Investing in AI & ML improves the quality of applicants as well as shortlisted candidates, optimizes the recruitment process for time and cost, and ensures a better experience for candidates.
 It also helps in combating unconscious bias and promotes inclusivity and diversity.
-An intelligent chatbot is the answer to the complexities involved in pre-screening process.
+An intelligent chatbot is an answer to the complexities involved in the pre-screening process.